 If the golf course superintendent finds too much standing water in multiple places, the course will close for the remainder of that day and all tee times will be canceled.
 This is to protect the course from further damage and to prevent injuries to any would-be patrons.

-Tips for Playing Golf in The Rain
+7 Important Tips If You Decide to Play Golf in The Rain

 Playing golf in the rain is a different beast.
 Luckily, several tips will help you shoot a good score, even in the craziest of conditions.
 Here are some of the best tips for playing golf in the rain.